Football fans can't wait to find out more about their teams future commitments.

 InsideTennessee.com is proud to bring you a close and in-depth look at each of Tennessee's current commitments through the eyes of their high school coaches.
 We will be interviewing each prospect Head Coach, assistant coaches and those who are most familiar with each athlete.

-In the first of edition of this new feature, we go south to Gator Country to talk to Gainesville Florida Head Coach Ryan Smith.
+In the second edition of this new feature, we go south to Gator Country to talk to Gainesville Florida Head Coach Ryan Smith.

 Smith, a veteran head coach in the Florida High School system, is not only sending one commitment to the Vols but two.
-We visited with Smith first about the Vols newest pledge Jordan Williams.
+We visited with Smith about the Vols pledge Trevarris Saulsberry.

-Question: What are your expectations of Williams at the college level?
+Question: What are your expectations of Saulsberry at the next level, at the University of Tennessee?

-Stay tuned for an "Inside" look at Williams teammate Trevarrius Saulsberry as we continue this series on Tennessee's commitments.
+Stay tuned for an "Inside" look at other UT as we continue this series on Tennessee's commitments.

 No one covers UT Recruiting better than InsideTennessee.com.
 Sign up for a Free 7 Day trial today.